gitbush/tenant_share/readme.md

 The main goals of the target audience are:
 - Tenants:
-  - Have a common place to communicate any maintenance issues to my landlord/property manager.
+  - Have a common place to communicate any maintenance issues to my landlord/property manager. :white_check_mark:
   - Track progress of an existing maintenance issue.
   - Able to pay towards any maintenance issues.
 - Landlords/Property managers: